 Order of Friendship (2012)

 Academician V.A.
-Tkachuk headed the National Society for Regenerative Medicine (NSRM) in December 2015 after the elections held during the II National Congress of Regenerative Medicine, replacing Academician G.T.
+Tkachuk is the Presdient of National Society for Regenerative Medicine (NSRM) in December 2015 after the elections held during the II National Congress of Regenerative Medicine, replacing Academician G.T.
 Sukhih, the founder and former President of the Society, .